umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Project-settings/index.md

 # Project Settings

-When working with an Umbraco Cloud project, you can handle a lot of the project configuration directly in the Umbraco Cloud Portal.
+When working with a Umbraco Cloud project, you can handle a lot of the project configuration directly in the Umbraco Cloud Portal.
 You can manage team members, database connections, hostnames/domains, security settings, SSL certificates, deployment webhooks, upgrade plan, project usage, advanced settings, rename, or delete the project.

 ![settings](images/project-settings-v10.png)